 This was a place for folks that know the best and hardest-earned secrets in life.
 I understood what Mr. Kendall had alluded to hours earlier: the course wasn’t to be played as much as shared.
 I had found myself respecting the humble patch of Bolton farm land as though I were playing Pine Valley.
 Fixing divots in a mule lot.

-Our wolf game had remained close to the last hole, but my play hadn’t improved.
-I had been of the mind that Halifax’s free spirit would inspire a free swing and pure contact: Roy McAvoy’s “strike of character.”
+Our wolf game had remained close, but my play hadn’t improved.
+I had been of the mind that Halifax’s free spirit would inspire a free swing and pure contact: McAvoy’s “strike of character.”
 But that would not have been Halifax.
 This was the raw essence of the game, over three humpback greens in a farmer’s backyard.
 Simple and fun and difficult as could be.

 I wished it wouldn’t end.
-The Halifax ethos and my shaky putting obliged.
+The Halifax ethos, along with my shaky putting, obliged.
 I missed a six-footer to keep the bet tied and the game alive.
 We played on.